Learning Any-View 6DoF Robotic Grasping in Cluttered Scenes via Neural Surface Rendering: Learning 6DoF Grasping via Neural Surface Rendering

 \section{Learning 6DoF Grasping via Neural Surface Rendering}

-Our goal is to enable a robot equipped with a two-fingered gripper to detect and execute viable 6DoF grasps in cluttered scenes.
-Scene information is passed to the robot as a pointcloud captured by a depth camera with a random viewpoint, which is the norm when using a robot-embodied camera (cf.~\cref{fig:realrobot}).
-For such a setting (cf.~\cref{subsec:problem}), we aim to learn an implicit function $f^{sg}_{\theta}: \mathbb{R}^3 \to \mathbb{R}$ that represents the \textit{scene geometry} and a subsequent implicit function $h^{q}_{\omega}: \mathbb{R}^6 \to \mathbb{R}$ that evaluates the \textit{quality of candidate SE(3) grasp poses} on parts (objects) of the scene ($\theta$ and $\omega$ are the trainable network parameters that are trained jointly), leading to a \textit{fully implicit} representation learning problem. \\
+In a cluttered scene, we are given a 3D depth pointcloud $\mathbf{x}$ captured from an arbitrary viewing angle.
+We consider a robot equipped with a two-fingered gripper and represent grasps using the 6D gripper pose $\mathbf{g} \in$ SE(3).
+Given the scene information $\mathbf{x}$, the likelihood of success of a grasp is interpreted as the grasp's quality $q \in [0,1]$.

-In the following, we describe our novel method \textit{NeuGraspNet} that combines neural geometric representation learning for scene reconstruction and rendering together with geometric grasp sampling to learn a quality function.
-The full pipeline is depicted in Fig.~\ref{fig:pipeline}.
-We first describe our reconstruction and scene-level rendering approach.
-We then explain the candidate grasp generation method that samples grasps on the rendered scene, followed by explaining our implicit grasp quality prediction approach that uses local grasp-level surface rendering to query appropriate features relevant to each grasp on the objects' surface.
-We conclude this section with some implementation details.
+In this setting, our model, NeuGraspNet, learns an implicit function $f^{sg}_{\theta}: \mathbb{R}^3 \to \mathbb{R}$ that represents the \textit{scene geometry} and a subsequent implicit function $h^{q}_{\omega}: \mathbb{R}^6 \to \mathbb{R}$ that evaluates the \textit{quality of candidate grasp poses} in the scene ($\theta$ and $\omega$ being jointly trainable network parameters), leading to a \textit{fully implicit} representation.
+Our full pipeline is depicted in Fig.~\ref{fig:pipeline}.
+In the following, we describe our reconstruction and scene-level rendering approach.
+We then explain the candidate grasp generation method that samples grasps on the rendered scene.
+This is followed by our implicit grasp quality evaluation function that uses local grasp-level surface rendering to learn appropriate features relevant to each grasp.